Are you experiencing credit problems?

 By the way, just because a company says they are non-profit, it doesn’t make them ethical.

-You may be thinking bankruptcy is the only way to get a fresh start.
+Bankruptcy You may be thinking bankruptcy is the only way to get a fresh start.
+It may be the best option for some people.
+For others, it may not be the best option.
 Bankruptcy laws were changed in 2005 to ensure that consumers were truly using bankruptcy as a last resort.
 Today, people who plan to file for bankruptcy protection must get credit counseling from a government-approved organization within 180 days before they file.
 They also must complete a debtor education course to have their debts discharged.
-Please visit http://www.ftc.gov/bcp/edu/pubs/consumer/credit/cre41.shtm for detailed information about bankruptcy.
+Visit http://www.ftc.gov/bcp/edu/pubs/consumer/credit/cre41.shtm for detailed information about bankruptcy.
 It is important to note that bankruptcy will affect your credit score and it will remain on your report for up to ten years.
 It is, however the only choice for some individuals that have truly run out of options.
 You should not feel ashamed or not consider bankruptcy if it is the only logical choice.
 We live in a country that thankfully allows for second chances.

 The Federal Trade Commission (FTC) says, “Do yourself a favor and save some money, too”.
 Don’t believe these claims.
 They’re very likely signs of a scam.
 Indeed, attorneys at the nation’s consumer protection agency say they’ve never seen a legitimate credit repair operation making those claims.
 The fact is there’s no quick fix for creditworthiness.
 You can improve your credit report legitimately but it takes time, a conscious effort, and sticking to a personal debt repayment plan.